 We surveyed two types of respondent.
-The first was non-executive directors of FTSE All-Share companies (excluding investment trusts), which we identified from CapitalIQ and BoardEx; we attempted to contact every director.
-The second was investors in UK equities.
-There are two relevant types: asset managers and asset owners (such as pension funds).
-Some asset owners vote directly on CEO pay; others give asset managers guidance on how they should vote.
-Within an asset manager/owner, there are both fund managers and governance specialists (otherwise known as "stewardship" or "responsible investment" specialists).
-The latter coordinate voting and engagement across the asset manager/owner's funds.
+The first was non-executive directors of FTSE All-Share companies (excluding investment trusts), identified from CapitalIQ and BoardEx; we attempted to contact every director.
+This contrasts with other approaches that involve handing out surveys at conferences or using alumni networks, which could lead to selection biases.
+The second was investors in UK equities, both asset managers and institutional asset owners.
+Within an asset manager/owner, there are fund managers and governance specialists (otherwise known as "stewardship" or "responsible investment" specialists).
+The latter coordinate voting and engagement across the investor's funds.

-We attempted to contact every fund manager of all UK equity funds listed on Trustnet, a well-known database of funds offered in the UK, as well as the main contact for responsible investing at all signatories to the UK Stewardship Code4 and members of the UK Sustainable Investment and investee companies.
+We attempted to contact every fund manager of all UK equity funds listed on Trustnet, a comprehensive database of funds offered in the UK.7 We also emailed the main contact for responsible investing at all signatories to the UK Stewardship Code8 and at members of the UK Sustainable Investment and Finance Association.
+For most, the listed contact was a stewardship specialist such as a Head of Responsible Investment; for others, it was a Chief Investment Officer ("CIO"), fund manager, or analyst.
+Online Appendix C provides further details on our distribution procedure.

-3 To opt in to receive the draft, after completing the survey, participants were invited to add their email address.
+6 To opt in to receive the draft, after completing the survey, participants were invited to add their email address.
 This final step was optional; approximately half the respondents filled it in.
 Many respondents were not identifiable from their email.
+7 The Investment Association, the UK's trade body for the investment industry, classifies 394 funds as UK equity funds.